ucsd-dsc-arts/dsc160-midterm-group10/README.md

 We were able to effectively distribute the work between team members by having each person be responsible for one artist for each genre as follows:
 Adam Kreitzman - Kendrick Lamar and Justin Bieber
 Jon Zhang - Chance the Rapper and Katy Perry
-Yijian Kong -
+Yijian Kong - Biggie Smalls and Taylor Swift
-Ka Ming -
+Ka Ming - Rihanna and J Cole
 Joseph Fallon - Lady Gaga and Future

+Adam handled most of the writing duties, but with the help and suggestions of the whole group each step of the way, so we feel as though the project is a good reflection of every individual equally contributing.

 ## Technical Notes and Dependencies